hajasattila/login-main/README.md

 - All fields must be filled in, nothing can be left blank.
 - The username must contain at least one letter.
 - Passwords must match.
+- The password can not be longer than 16 characters.
 - If it required, a random password can also be generated.
 - You cannot save data with the check mark, if the username or password is missing, or if these entrys length are smaller than 6 charater.
 - The password can be changed, if you click "jelszó megváltoztatása" label.